ⓘ 23 April 2026

 Motorola Devices

-The following devices will not be able to call Emergency Services (i.e. Triple Zero & ‘112’) where our network provider, Optus, operates SSC.
+The following Motorola device will not be able to call Emergency Services (i.e. Triple Zero & ‘112’) in very remote outback SSC sites.
 While devices may appear to have network coverage in these SSC sites, they will not be able to make calls to Emergency Services (i.e. Triple Zero & ‘112’).
 Please don’t test call Emergency Services, this is not an effective test of your device’s emergency calling capability.

 Motorola Mobility Australia Pty.
 Ltd Models: